rosbashlab/TRIBE/docs/source/run.rst

     cd /directory_of_choice/
     cp /location_from_root/TRIBE/CODE/rnaedit_gDNA_RNA.sh .
-    #open and edit the following variables in the script
+    #open and edit the following variables in the script as needed
     annotationfile="/location_from_root/TRIBE/annotation/exon_dm3_refflat_20141030.txt"
     RNAtablename="testRNA"
     RNAexp="am09"